verdaccio/website/website/docs/config.md

 - Used as base path to serve UI resources as (js, favicon, etc)
 - Used on return metadata `dist` base path
 - Ignores `host` and `X-Forwarded-Proto` headers
-- If `url_prefix` is defined would be appened to the env variable.
+- If `url_prefix` is defined would be appended to the env variable.

 ```
 VERDACCIO_PUBLIC_URL='https://somedomain.org';